 This form allows organisations to ask questions about potential volunteer convictions prior to a PVG check being carried out.
-This can be useful as it allows honest discussions to take place between the organisation and volunteer.
-The form should be returned in a sealed envelope and only read after inviting the volunteer for interview or informal chat.
+This can be useful as it allows open and honest discussions to take place between the organisation and volunteer.
+The form should be returned in confidence and only read after inviting the volunteer for interview or informal chat.

 5. Self-declaration Form – Guidance Notes